 Are you constantly feeling stressed out?
 Are you struggling to cope with ever-growing workloads and fewer resources?
 If so, then you’re not alone.
 A recent study found that work stress is the most common type in the UK, with depression and anxiety being the most reported symptoms.

 While these may seem like daunting statistics, it’s important to remember that there are ways to manage work-related stress.
-By becoming aware of the symptoms of workplace stress and seeking help when needed, you can maintain your health and well-being while still meeting your job demands.

 If a person feels a strain on their body due to some physical, mental or emotional stimulus, he might be suffering from stress.
 Work-related stress occurs when a person’s work environment or situation causes stress.